nhsx/skunkworks-long-stayer-risk-stratification/README.md

 As the successful candidate from the AI Skunkworks problem-sourcing programme, Long Stayer Risk Stratification was first picked as a pilot project for the AI Skunkworks team in April 2021.

+## Intended Purpose

+This proof of concept ([TRL 4](https://en.wikipedia.org/wiki/Technology_readiness_level)) is intended to demonstrate the technical validity of applying a convolutional neural network to patient records in order to predict length of stay.
+It is not intended for deployment in a clinical or non-clinical setting without further development and compliance with the [UK Medical Device Regulations 2002](https://www.legislation.gov.uk/uksi/2002/618/contents/made) where the product qualifies as a medical device.

+## Data Protection

+This project was subject to a Data Protection Impact Assessment (DPIA), ensuring the protection of the data used in line with the [UK Data Protection Act 2018](https://www.legislation.gov.uk/ukpga/2018/12/contents/enacted) and [UK GDPR](https://ico.org.uk/for-organisations/dp-at-the-end-of-the-transition-period/data-protection-and-the-eu-in-detail/the-uk-gdpr/).
+No data or trained models are shared in this repository.

 ## Background
 Hospital long stayers, those with a length of stay (LoS) of 21 days or longer, have significantly worse medical and social outcomes than other patients.
 Long-stayers are often medically optimised (fit for discharge) many days before